Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Numerical results

 In this work, we do not account for simulation error from time propagation on a quantum computer.
 This error can be made arbitrarily small by increasing circuit depth (or even completely vanish assuming access to a block encoding of $H$ \cite{low2019hamiltonian}).

+We term the hybrid procedure consisting of signal-sample generation on a quantum computer followed by sampled PFD as a classical post-processing routine quantum prolate diagonalization (QPD).

-\section{Numerical Results}
+\section{Numerical results}

-In this section, we present the results of our implementation of the sampled PFD coupled to a classically emulated Hadamard test circuit for signal generation.
-We refer to the joint hybrid algorithm as quantum prolate diagonalization (QPD).
-First, we show the efficacy of the protocol in recovering excitation energies within chemical precision studying the lowest $\pi\rightarrow\pi^*$ singlet energy gap of the benzene molecule.
-Subsequently, we study the features of sampled PFD in more detail.
+In this section, we present the results of our implementation of QPD.
+We emulate the signal samples produced by the Hadamard test circuit by modeling shot noise arising from a finite number of circuit measurements (see Section II.F).
+We first demonstrate the ability of the protocol to recover excitation energies to chemical precision for the lowest $\pi\rightarrow\pi^*$ singlet excitation in benzene from a noisy signal.
+For this example, we also report results obtained from exact autocorrelation samples.

+Subsequently, we study the features of QPD in more detail including shot noise in all experiments.
 We begin by showing that, for the specific task of ground state energy estimation, the protocol exhibits Heisenberg-limited scaling.
 In this example, we consider the $\mathrm{H}_8$ hydrogen chain as a prototypical strongly correlated system.
 Next, we move on to the more general task of multiple eigenvalue estimation.
 We anticipate that, in this case as well, the protocol achieves Heisenberg scaling for both weakly (LiH) and strongly ($\mathrm{H}_8$) correlated systems, with total runtime scaling as $T_{\text{runtime}} = \mathcal{O}(\epsilon^{-1})$, and with maximal evolution times shorter than those required by standard QPE, i.e., $T_{\text{max}} \ll \frac{\pi}{\epsilon}$.
 Finally, we discuss another important aspect of interference-based quantum algorithms: the effect of the initial input state.

-\subsection{Computational Details}
+\subsection{Computational details}

-All numerical results were obtained with the program \texttt{StrawnoteSteward}, which we developed for the purpose of this paper and which implements QPD.
-It will be made available open source and free of charge upon publication of this manuscript.